 Why choose THIS Marry Me Chicken Orzo recipe?

-- Glowing Reviews: I originally posted this recipe on my Instagram account and SO many of you loved it.
+- ‘Restaurant Quality’: I originally posted this Marry Me Chicken Pasta recipe on my Instagram account and SO many of you loved it.
 In the words of one reviewer: “It was such a restaurant quality dinner.
 Such a treat.”

-- Big Flavours: A rich, creamy sauce with all the flavours of garlic, parmesan and sun-dried tomatoes.
-Not a dish for those who like bland food.
+- Big Flavours: A rich, creamy sauce with all the flavours of garlic, parmesan and sun-dried tomatoes, all made in one dish for less washing up!

 Table of Contents

 There’s a printable recipe card for this Marry Me Chicken Orzo recipe below.
-But for the shopping list here are the main ingredients you’ll need:
+But for the shopping list here are the main ingredients you’ll need and ideas for substitutions:

 - Gluten Free Orzo: I used the Tesco Free From Orzo but you can find some other brands in my gluten free orzo guide too.